Ripcord (TV series)

-Ripcord was an American syndicated television series starring Ken Curtis that ran for a total of 76 episodes from 1961 to 1963 about the exploits of a skydiving operation of its namesake.
+Ripcord is an American syndicated television series starring Larry Pennell, with Ken Curtis, which ran for a total of 76 episodes from 1961 to 1963 about the exploits of a skydiving operation of its namesake.

 Premise

-The premise was a variety of adventures surrounding the then-new, thrilling sport of skydiving.
-The two men and their private Cessna airplane were placed in unusual situations where their special skills and abilities were needed.
-This led them on exciting weekly adventures from chasing dangerous criminals to performing difficult and daring, if occasionally absurd, rescues.
+The premise is a variety of adventures surrounding the then-new, thrilling sport of skydiving.
+The two men and their private Cessna airplane are placed in unusual situations where their special skills and abilities were needed.
+This leads them on exciting weekly adventures from chasing dangerous criminals to performing difficult and daring, if occasionally absurd, rescues.